gmmeyer/CodeKindaSmart/README.md

 * Finish implementing backbone + Rangy
 * Make every page look the same, the document page is the model.
 * Simplify the CSS and the tags, there is no reason for having as many as I do.

-###Minor pieces
-* Get rid of junk -- There's a lot of JS hanging around that isn't needed and is throwing off my github stats.